Hidden Gems in Nagasaki: Guide to the City’s Best-Kept Secrets

 1. Learn a few basic phrases in Japanese.

 Not everyone will be able to speak English here.
-Knowing a few basic greetings or “thank you” will go a long way with the locals.
+Knowing a few basic Japanese greetings or “thank you” will go a long way with the locals.

 Ohayou (oh-hai-yo) – Good morning